 Customer’s signature

 Products’ price : take-away price.
-Take-away within one month starting for the availability date, from Tuesday to Saturday.
+Take-away within one month starting from the availability date, from Tuesday to Saturday.
 Neither collection nor taking back unless explicitly stated on the purchase order.

-Orders must be paid entirely before delivery or product’s assembly.
-Habitation’s accesses are free and wide enough, a waiver of liability could be asked from you in case of risks.
+Orders must be paid for in full before delivery or product’s assembly.
+Habitation’s accesses are free and wide enough, but a waiver of liability may be required from you in case of risks.
 Lift is mandatory in case of heavy or cumbersome loads.

 John Davis